 When caught early, Lyme disease is easy to cure.
-Children under age 8 are usually given a two to four week course of oral Amoxicillin; children 8 and up receive oral Amoxicillin or Doxycycline.
+Children under age 9 are usually given a two to four week course of oral Amoxicillin; children 9 and up receive oral Amoxicillin or Doxycycline (Doxycycline can stain younger children's teeth).
 Only 1 percent of children who are treated with antibiotics go on to develop more serious symptoms, such as meningitis, carditis, or arthritis.
-In these instances, doctors may prescribe other antibiotics.
+In these instances, doctors may prescribe the antibiotic Ceftriaxone or Cefotaxime, given intravenously for up to 30 days.
+Long-term use of Ceftriaxone has been linked to gallbladder disease and fever, however, so a child must be carefully monitored.